 In addition to the adjustservervariable statement, there is also an adjustservervariable( function.
 This works just the same, however it also returns the new, updated value of the server variable to the local computer.
 If you don’t care what the new value is, the adjustservervariable statement is fine, but if you do need that value (for example to print it on your report), use the function version of this operation.

-If the variable name contains spaces or other punctuation, you must surround the variable name with chevrons (Option-« and Shift-Option-»), like this:
+If the variable name contains spaces or punctuation, or begins with any character except a letter or underscore, you must surround the variable name with chevrons (Option-« and Shift-Option-»), like this:

 adjustservervariable «Base Tyre Size»,"25"